 Kids seemed to not fully grasp the connection between their own behavior and the health of their teeth.
 The sense of ownership was hard to connect to.

 From our user research, I decided that the experience would have to be a fun challenge but a low time commitment.
-I created certain guidelines for the design but what I did not know at the time was that these were considered "design principles".
-However, in hindsight, these guidelines were heavily influenced by the research and the guard-rails that I kept returning to throughout the process.
+I created certain guidelines for the design to act as design principles.
+These guidelines were heavily influenced by the research and the guard-rails that I kept returning to throughout the process.

 A playful tone throughout the experience, because the best way to keep these users engaged was to make it fun